Introduction

 You can get more creative with your image selection if you’re making a political leaflet focused on a particular local issue rather than promoting a candidate.

-3. QR codes are always good
+3. QR codes are almost always good

 It is still a good idea to include a QR code or a URL on your flyer.
 These can take people to a landing page which can expand on the issue at hand.
 You can do this with videos or other interactive elements.
 This way you combine the best of the physical nature of the flyer and the interactive nature of online content.